James-Aaron-Johnson/James-Aaron-Johnson.github.io/_projects/project-character-design.md

 ---

 As well as the creation of the character I had to animate her and other things to form a 1 minute animation reel.
 For this reel I studied good practices for 3D animation and tried to follow sheets and workflows for walk cycles and the 12 principles.
-In some of the animations such as the ball and her walk cycles I tried to make strong use of the principles.
+In some of the animations such as the ball and her walk cycles, I tried to make strong use of the principles.
 In others I feel they're a bit rigid as I didn't make a strong enough use of them.
-Overall I feel it's a solid attempt for my first time doing animation of any kind.
+Overall, I feel it's a solid attempt for my first time doing animation of any kind.
 The final result can be seen below:

 <div class="video-display">
 <iframe  width="560" height="315" src="https://www.youtube.com/embed/6Q393h2GZwE" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen ></iframe>